ufosc/club-documents/Open-Source-Projects.md

 ### Messaging

 - [Matrix](https://matrix.org/)
-	- Matrix is an open standard for decentralised communication, providing simple HTTP APIs and open source reference implementations for securely distributing and persisting JSON over an open federation of servers.
+	- Matrix is an open standard for decentralized communication, providing simple HTTP APIs and open source reference implementations for securely distributing and persisting JSON over an open federation of servers.
 - [Riot](https://riot.im/)
 	- Riot is a glossy Matrix client built on top of matrix-react-sdk with an emphasis on performance and usability.
 - [Ring](https://ring.cx/en)